St. Augustine Probation Violation Attorneys

 These are just some of the possible probation terms that an offender can

 receive.
 Failure to comply with any these terms, of others established

-by the court, can result in a VOP.
+by the court, can result in a violation of probation (VOP).

 Quality Defense for Probationers

-Even the simplest mistakes, whether intentional or unintentional, can be
+mistakes, whether intentional or unintentional, can be considered probation

-considered probation violations.
-In some cases, the offender had no way
+violations.
+In some cases, the offender had no way of controlling the

-of controlling the circumstances that led to the VOP.
-In other cases,
+circumstances that led to the VOP.
+In other cases, the alleged violation

 If you are accused of violating your probation,